matuteiglesias/journal/content/Dev/2023-05-02_Executed_data_manipulation_and_filtering_exercises.md

 **🕒 19:50–20:00**
 **🏷️ Labels**: Data Manipulation, Python, Pandas, Numpy, Scipy, Audio Processing
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 **Session Goal:**
 The session aimed to explore and execute various data manipulation and filtering techniques using [[Python]] libraries such as [[Pandas]], NumPy, and SciPy.
-This included exercises on data filtering in both data analysis and audio processing contexts.
+This included exercises on data filtering in both [[data analysis]] and audio processing contexts.

 **Key Activities:**
 - Reviewed techniques for data manipulation using [[Pandas]], including filtering, classification, and merging of datasets.